Dimitris-Gs/KomvosApp-/README.md

 Note:  Generators are usually run using the globally-installed `sails` CLI (command-line interface).
 This CLI version is _environment-specific_ rather than app-specific, thus over time, as a project's dependencies are upgraded or the project is worked on by different developers on different computers using different versions of Node.js, the Sails dependency in its package.json file may differ from the globally-installed Sails CLI release it was originally generated with.
 (Be sure to always check out the relevant [upgrading guides](https://sailsjs.com/upgrading) before upgrading the version of Sails used by your app.
 If you're stuck, [get help here](https://sailsjs.com/support).)
 -->

-In order to run this app you need to folow the next steps
+In order to run this app you need to follow the next steps.

 ## Set up Database
 ### Create Database

-Firstly we need to create a Database in MySQL Workbench.
+First, we need to create a Database in MySQL Workbench.
 * Navigate to config > datastores.js file.
 * Find url property of default object.
 * Update its values with your database's url.